sebescudie/Webinars.UsingNugets/README.md

 - The GeometryTools nuget has a `IsPointOnLineSegment` operation, but its input are not compatible with our Vector2 IOBoxes
 - Let's create a wrapper node that takes care of the type conversion

-##### Questions
-- Better way to find about the Vector that the lib uses?
-    - Full namespace on the tooltip ?

 #### Hands on : ColorThief
 - Open the example patch : we want to retrieve a color palette from an image.
 - After looking around on the net, we find the [ColorThief](https://www.nuget.org/packages/ksemenenko.ColorThief/) library that seems to do what we want.